Anas-AlShammah/my-notes/README.md

 ![rocet](https://i.gifer.com/D4a.gif)

 # Termial command line
-<span style="color:red;">This text is red</span>

-Once upon a time, in a land of computers and operating systems, there was a magical tool called the Terminal Command Line.
+Once upon a time, in a land of computers and operating systems, there was a magical tool called **the Terminal Command Line**.
 This tool allowed the people of the land to interact with their computers in a powerful and direct way.

 To use this tool, the people would open a window on their computer called a terminal, and start typing commands into it.
-These commands would tell the computer what to do, and the computer would respond by carrying out the task.
+These commands would **tell the computer what to do**, and the computer would respond by carrying out the task.
 ![termial](https://w7.pngwing.com/pngs/247/392/png-transparent-computer-terminal-gnome-terminal-computer-icons-terminal-emulator-gnome-template-electronics-cartoon.png)

 * * * * * * * * * * * * * * * * * * *